tholonia/iching_cli/book/v2/markdown/hexagram_20.md

 Amidst incessant rains and gentle dawns, the essential quality of Emergence made itself known.
 Standing by her window, she witnessed the city's pulse; a meditative backdrop as faint consciousness thrilled awake, tentatively stepping towards clarity.
 An unseen hand it seemed had lifted the curtain of slumber, allowing nascent ideas to frolic.

-The subsequent season bestowed the Formation, a harmonic dance within her mind—a labyrinth weaving thoughts into cohesive textures as raindrops pounded a steady, binding rhythm on the rooftops.
+The subsequent season bestowed the Formation, a harmonic dance within her mind, a labyrinth weaving thoughts into cohesive textures as raindrops pounded a steady, binding rhythm on the rooftops.
 In these moments of synchrony, stillness, her reflections transformed, achieving a firm reality.

 But Conflict would not be kept at bay.
 As an unexpected gale swept through Vespera, scattering Elise's composure with its furious winds, internal havoc turned relentless.
 Doubts clawed into her conscience, threatening her newfound convictions, rendering the tranquility of thought into frenzy.

 Yet resilience followed; Manifestation surfaced as a courageous resolve.
 Using the quiet after the storm, Elise meticulously reassembled fragments scattered, piecing her internal universe into a radiant expression of intent.
 Understanding found a roar in its previously muffled heartbeats.

-With time, Mastery claimed its throne, as Elise sculpted her reflections, dispersing them through writing—a balm conversing with the city's chorus.
+With time, Mastery claimed its throne, as Elise sculpted her reflections, dispersing them through writing, a balm conversing with the city's chorus.
 Her narrative matured, a tapestry of guidance and sharing.

 Finally, Elise met Transcendence, where the thread of personal insight wove into the vast tapestry of cosmic understanding.
 Echoes of rain and wind, now merely hushed companions, shaped symphonies with her whispering prose.
 Her consciousness expanded beyond herself, into the fabric of the world, entwined with the timeless dance of nature and thought.